 Focus-by-wire means that the focusing ring on the lens is not directly connected to the focusing mechanism of the lens.
 Instead it connects electronically to the lenses’s focusing motor.
-All micro 4/3 lenses use focus-by-wire except those without autofocus motors.
+Almost all micro 4/3 lenses use focus-by-wire.
 If you use manual focus with micro 4/3 lenses (or most 4/3 ones), you’ll use focus-by-wire.
 The main advantage is that it allows finer-control over focus adjustments.
-The downside is that it makes presetting the focus distance quite difficult.
-Olympus has a feature called ‘Snap Focus’ on some of their lenses which more or less avoids these problems.
+The downside is that it makes presetting the focus distance almost impossible on most m4/3 lenses.

 What is ‘focus peaking’?
 Does micro 4/3 offer it?

 Focus peaking is a technology developed by Sony where the areas of highest contrast are highlighted.
 It can be a great aid for manual focusing.
-The latest generation of Olympus and Panasonic cameras offer it (the Olympus E-P5, E-M1 and E-M10 and the Panasonic GM1, GF6, GX7 and GH3).
-Older models do not support it.
+Unfortunately, neither Olympus nor Panasonic have incorporated it in any of their cameras yet.

 Is there any disadvantage to mixing and matching micro 4/3 lenses and body makes (e.g. Olympus body with Panasonic lens)?

 In general, no. In most respects, the lenses behave the same regardless of the body used.
 Autofocus, aperture control and automatic correction of geometric distortion work the same across all combinations.
 The only real differences come when using Panasonic lenses on Olympus bodies (vs. on Panasonic bodies).
 They are:

 - Olympus bodies don’t correct for chromatic aberration on any lenses.
 Panasonic bodies with panasonic lenses do.